-Arizona real estate brokers vs. agents
+Arizona real estate brokers and agents

-Designated Broker … the individual that is licensed as a broker in the State of Arizona and is specifically responsible to the State for all real estate activities conducted by Employing Broker personnel.
+Designated Broker … the person who is licensed as a broker in the State of Arizona and is specifically responsible to the State for all real estate activities conducted by Employing Broker personnel.

 … is hired as an independent contractor by the Employing Broker to interact with the public and facilitate real estate transactions.

-Associate Broker … is a person who holds a fully qualified Arizona Broker license but is working simply as a Salesperson.
+“Associate” Broker … is a person who holds a fully qualified Arizona Broker license but is working simply as a Salesperson.

 An Employing Broker may have hundreds of both salespersons and “associate” brokers, but only one “designated” broker.

-Have questions?
 Give us a call!
 We’re here to help.

+Call today!
 You’ll be really glad you did.